EbrahimElhilaly/WebApp/README.md

 # JSF Web APPlication
-Application for ordering food online like otlob.
+Application for Company's Employees .

 This project the implementation of the web app.